yizhew/sqlb/README.md

-# go-querybuilder
+# sqlb
-go port of sqlkata/querybuilder
+sql builder written in go, inspired by sqlkata/querybuilder